Roamler/react-native-mobeye-geolocation/README.md

 #### `configure()`

 Configure the library with the given configuration and instantiate the provider service.
 You only need to supply the properties you want to change from the [default](https://github.com/Mobeye/react-native-mobeye-geolocation/blob/master/src/defaultConfiguration.ts) values.
 Any other methods will not work if the service is not instantiated.
 This method can be called only once.
+Can return a rejected promise if your configuration is invalid.

 _Example:_